francepack/backend_module_0_capstone/day_3/README.md

 ## Open your local copy of backend_module_0_capstone

 Using your terminal, open your local copy of the forked repository you created during setup.
 To do this, you will need to use the terminal command `cd` to enter the directory that holds the repository.
 Once you are in the correct directory, use the terminal command `atom .` to open the prework repository.
-Revisit day_1 instructions for more detail if needed.
+Revisit [day_1](../Day_1) for more detail if needed.

+## If statement and Loop Lessons

 1. Work through the following lessons from Learn Ruby the Hard Way.